EnglishSid/DigitalExplorerDevNotes/Modules/workspaces/DocumentReader2/readme.md

 ## Release 5
 ### **Translation**

+- Question : Is this visable to user?

+- Is the detected language just added as a note during the analyse?

+`Translated from 'language' to English during analyse`

 ----

 ## Other platform consideration

-- Need to also double label "Signal" nodes within Roadmaps to create a single collection
+- Need to also double label "Signal" nodes within Roadmaps to create a single collection point
-- Signal to trend is outside of the scope of work here
+- **Signal to trend is outside of the scope of work here**